Get News & Updates Directly To Your Inbox

 The Pap test looks for changes in the cervix that may lead to cancer.
 Routine Pap smears are encouraged to find cancer early when it’s easier to treat.
 During the short procedure, your doctor collects cells and mucus from your cervix and the surrounding areas.
 The samples are sent to a laboratory for review by a pathologist.

 It may take a few weeks to get results back.
 Once the results do come back, your doctor will contact you to let you know if your Pap smear was normal or abnormal.
+If your results are normal, your doctor will likely recommend another test in three to five years.

 An abnormal Pap smear doesn’t mean you have cervical cancer.
 There are a number of reasons results can come back abnormal.
 Be sure to follow up with your doctor to learn more about next steps.